sdc-china/IDA-doc/_posts/2018-01-15-installation-db.md

 You can download JDBC for DB2 version 11.1 from below link.
 [https://www-01.ibm.com/marketing/iwm/iwm/web/download.do?source=swg-idsdjs&pageType=urx&S_PKG=dl](https://www-01.ibm.com/marketing/iwm/iwm/web/download.do?source=swg-idsdjs&pageType=urx&S_PKG=dl)

-After downloading, extract the **db2jcc4.jar** from driver package and copy it to the lib folder of Keter installation package.
+After download, extract the **db2jcc4.jar** from driver package and copy it to the lib folder of Keter installation package.
 Please note that you can also get the **db2jcc4.jar** from your DB2 server.

 ![][db2driver]